Lucas Brennan: Professional career

 Brennan's professional debut was made in Bellator MMA in the featherweight weight class at Bellator 224 in July 2019.
 Brennan won in the first round with a rear-naked choke submission against Thomas Lopez.

 In November 2019, he fought Jacob Landin and acquired another win at Bellator 233 with a first-round rear-naked choke submission.

 A scheduled bout with Jamese Taylor was canceled on the day of the event in February 2020 due to complications in Taylor's weight cut and supposed health.
 Later that same year at Bellator 244 in August, Brennan face Will Smith and win with a TKO in the second round.

 In November 2020, Brennan fought Andrew Salas and won via unanimous decision at Bellator 252.
 Brennan missed weight for this bout, coming in at 148 pounds, two pounds over the featherweight non-title limit.
 The bout continued at a catchweight and Brennan was fined a portion of his purse which went to Salas.

 Fighting only once in 2021 due to COVID-19 complications at Bellator 260, Brennan faced Matthew Skibicki and won via a first-round anaconda choke submission.

 In January 2022, Brennan defeated Benjamin Lugo at Bellator 273 with his self-appointed assassin choke in the first round.
 This was a first in Bellator's history and the first submission of 2022.

 Brennan was scheduled to face Nick Talavera on November 18, 2022 at Bellator 288.
 However, Talavera pulled out due to unknown reason the week of the event and the bout was scrapped.
 He was briefly linked to Bellator 289 against Dre Miley, but Miley was not cleared by the Illonois commission to compete.

 Brennan faced Josh San Diego on March 31, 2023 at Bellator 293.
 He won the fight by a rear-naked choke submission in the first round.

 Brennan faced Weber Almeida on August 11, 2023 at Bellator 298.
 He won the fight via knockout knee in the third round.

 Brennan debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost his bout against Dimitre Ivy by unanimous decision.

 On April 22, 2024, it was announced that Brennan had parted ways with the promotion.

+Ultimate Fighting Championship

+On April 20, 2026, it was reported that Brennan signed with the UFC and made his debut against Francis Marshall in a lightweight bout on April 25, 2026, at UFC Fight Night 274.
+He lost the fight by unanimous decision.

+Returning to Featherweight, Brennan is scheduled to face Austin Bashi on November 7, 2026 at UFC Fight Night 293.